matthew-beisser/testing-automation-pipeline-3/docs/design.md

 A description of the problem at hand, why this project is necessary, what people need to know to assess this project, and how it fits into the technical strategy, product strategy, or the team's quarterly goals.
 -->

-Changes: Include FT instead of just FT2
-FT1 more limited of FT2
-FT3 continuous monitoring not necessarily part

-This document describes the current [FT2 process](https://luminartech.sharepoint.com/:p:/s/SharedFiles/EQHOJNqx7GxIuGgJ0OetWdwBdkQNoR8Q46KQb3aKOsfmQg?e=C4qzhl) as well as the proposed automation for parts of this process.
+This document describes the current [FT process](https://luminartech.sharepoint.com/:p:/s/SharedFiles/EQHOJNqx7GxIuGgJ0OetWdwBdkQNoR8Q46KQb3aKOsfmQg?e=C4qzhl) as performed in Orlando, as well as the proposed automation required for transitioning the testing to TPK.

-The complete automation of the FT2 process is outside the scope of this design, and a test engineer will still be required.

-It is understood that the FT2 automation process needs to be architectured in a flexible manner allows the eventual support of additional test processes, i.e., FT1 and FT3 for Iris, as well as Iris+ (P01 - P03), and Halo.
-However, for the purposes of this design, those additional test processes are considered out of scope.

-The current FT2 process is a primarly manual process with a few automation steps built in for convenience.
+The current FT process is a mostly manual process with a few automation steps built in for convenience.
 It primarily consists of a series of steps requiring users to input file names, copy files to various locations, trigger data analysis for specific test runs, and extract and manipulate data from .csv files to produce reports.
 These steps are prone to user error which causes delays.
-Perhaps more importantly though, the ability to view the test data over time against KPIs as well as interogating the test data over time is lacking.
+Perhaps more importantly though, the ability to view the test data over time against KPIs is lacking.
 This makes the trend analysis of sensor parameter testing not possible without investing an extradorinary amount of time.

 ## Goals

-The proposed FT2 solution will address:
+The proposed FT solution will:

+- Be architectured in a flexible manner allows the eventual support of additional test processes, i.e., Iris+ (P01 - P03), and Halo.
+- Minimize data entry for the test engineer at the workstation
-- The manual processing of test output data
+- Minimize the need for the manual processing of test output data
-- Retrieving sensor diagnostics over DOIP
+- Replace telnet from the test process with DOIP and SOME/IP
-- Storing sensor test output in a commonly accessible and searchable way
+- Store sensor test output in a commonly accessible and searchable format
-- Automatic triggering of data analysis (target extraction)
-- Porting the existing Matlab target extraction code to Python
+- Port the existing Matlab target extraction code to Python
+- Automatically trigger target extraction and generate results and KPI data
-- Storing target extraction results in a commonly accessible and searchable way
+- Store target extraction results in a commonly accessible and searchable format
-- Reducing the time required for analysis and report creation
+- Reduce the time required for analysis and report creation
-- Providing dashboards for viewing data against KPIs
+- Provide cloud based dashboards for viewing data against KPIs
-- The initial deployment and upgrade mechanisms for the software
+- Report errors that occur during the testing process
+- Generate test evidence that can be saved in Jama for auditing purposes
+- Provide a process to install the software solution on local workstations and cloud server(s)
+- Data security and export considerations with regards to foreign entities

 <!--
 The Goals section should: